fiker31/Apache-AGE-Coding-test/README.md

 2. Open a terminal or command prompt and navigate to the project directory.

-3. Compile the source code using the following command:
-If you are using a different C compiler, adjust the command accordingly.
+3. Compile the source code using the following command: gcc Question_1.c If you are using a different C compiler, adjust the command accordingly.

-4. After successful compilation, an executable file named `Question_1` (or the specified output filename) will be generated in the project directory.
+4. After successful compilation, an executable file named `a` (or the specified output filename) will be generated in the project directory.

-5. Run the program by executing the following command:
+5. Run the program by executing the command:
-If you're on Windows, use the command `Question_1.exe` instead.
+If you're on Windows, use the command `a` (or the specified output filename)  instead.

 6. The program will display the output of various calculations, including addition, subtraction, multiplication, and Fibonacci numbers.